yashiitp24/Inventory-Management-System/README.md

 # Inventory-Management-System
-A website for managing stocks and staffs.
+A website for managing stocks and staffs